tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ###### Option 2: dataset factory

 For future-compatibility of `model.fit` API where a `dataset_fn` may have a signature change, a `DatasetFactory` can come handy which determines how the function is supposed to be used.
-In the case where a `ClusterCoordinator` is used, it is supposed to be invoked with no arguments.
-With this, user flow will become:

 ```
-def dataset_fn(): return tf.data.Dataset.from_tensor_slices(...)
+def dataset_fn(input_context): return tf.data.Dataset.from_tensor_slices(...)
 history = model.fit(DatasetFactory(dataset_fn), epochs=..., steps_per_epoch=...,  callbacks=[...])
 ```